Skip to Content

 Whether it is your left, right or both ears blocked - ear blockages can be rather a serious annoyance with scope to be a genuine health risk, so when a blockage does appear (especially out of the blue) it's not always due to earwax.

-You might have many questions like "why is my ear blocked?", "What are the causes of blocked ear" and "are blocked ears treatable?".
-Before treating blocked ears it is useful to educate yourself on the causes and how we can prevent this in the future.
+You might have many questions like "Why is my ear blocked?", "What are the causes of blocked ear" and "Are blocked ears treatable?".
+Before treating blocked ears, it is useful to educate yourself on the causes and how we can prevent this in the future.

 Blocked Ears